jupiterpluvius/arnobius-adversusnationes/Introduction.md

 Put in sub-sub categories if necessary

 Arnobius Afer: African identity
+  Romanization
+  African religion before and after arrival of Christianity

 Re-read notes and articles as part of doing that
 As I re-read make note of two kinds of references: